Cybervault-1/cybersecurity-portfolio/README.md

 Aspiring **SOC Analyst (Tier 1)** with practical experience analyzing logs, detecting security threats, and investigating incidents using Splunk.

-I have built multiple hands-on cybersecurity projects that simulate real-world attack scenarios, including brute-force attacks, account compromise, insider threats, and password spraying attacks.
+I have developed multiple hands-on cybersecurity projects that simulate real-world attack scenarios, including brute-force attacks, account compromise, insider threats, and password spraying attacks.
+I am confident in my ability to analyze security events and contribute effectively in a SOC environment.

 Focused on developing strong skills in: